awsdocs/amazon-ecs-developer-guide/doc_source/create-standard-load-balancer.md

 ## Assign a security group to your load balancer in a VPC<a name="select-vpc-security-group"></a>

 If you created your load balancer in a VPC, you must assign it a security group that allows inbound traffic to the ports that you specified for your load balancer and the health checks for your load balancer\.
 Amazon ECS does not automatically update the security groups associated with Elastic Load Balancing load balancers or Amazon ECS container instances\.

-**Note**
-If you selected EC2\-Classic as your network, you do not see this page in the wizard and you can go to the next step\.
-Elastic Load Balancing provides a security group that is assigned to your load balancer for EC2\-Classic automatically\.

 **To assign a security group to your load balancer**